gvwilson/fiction/iffy/index.md

 then shooed Iffy off to sleep.
 "You can talk to Mister Johnson in the morning," she said firmly.
-"Let he have his rest now."
+"Let him have his rest now."
 Then she smiled the way she only did when she and foster daughter were alone together.
 "You'll need some too
-if you're gonna go chattin up that special friend o yours in Rothera."
+if you're gonna go chattin' up that special friend o' yours."

 "Honesty ain't special!"
 Iffy protested automatically.
 Still smiling,